ShubhamKhati/ShubhamKhati/README.md

 - 👋 Hi, I’m @ShubhamKhati
-- 👀 I’m interested in android development and programming
+- 👀 I’m interested in Web development and programming
-- 🌱 I’m currently learning more
+- 🌱 I’m learning more about open source
-- 💞️ I’m looking to collaborate with some good repository
+- 💞️ I’m looking to collaborate with some good organizations
-- 📫 How to reach me linkedin.com/in/shubham-khati-b626161b6
+- 📫 Reach me: linkedin.com/in/shubham-khati-b626161b6

 <!---
 ShubhamKhati/ShubhamKhati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.